t-shain/Java-Notes/README.md

 --WEEK TWO--
 If, else, for, while, and do loops.
 Boolean keywords &&, ||, ==. !=. using ++, +=. -=. --, to add varibles to themselves.

+--WEEK THREE--
+File reading, and void and return methods.